Zondax/namadexer/docs/05-development.md

 ## Monitoring

-In addition, prometheus and grafana can be deployed to collect logs if the feature is activated.
+In addition, prometheus and grafana can be used to collect logs if the feature is activated.
 The docker compose file can be found under `./contrib/prometheus-compose.yml`.

 More info in the [telemetry](./telemetry.md) section.